vinodbgit/Emergency-Routing-System/README.md

 This project shows the practical application of **graph algorithms** in real-life emergency routing.
 It highlights why **BFS is preferred** over DFS for shortest-path problems in unweighted graphs, while also providing an interactive and educational GUI simulation.

----

-Do you want me to also **add a section with sample outputs (like BFS vs DFS path results)** inside the README so it’s more engaging for recruiters or GitHub visitors?